hapax/hapax.github.io/assets/teaching.md

 for ugly mathematics."

 Sound like any high school maths class you ever took?
-It's almost as if people knew about the Hardy quote, but it got it
+It's almost as if people got the Hardy quote backwards: there seems to be no permanent place in the classroom for *beautiful* mathematics.
-backwards: there seems to be no permanent place in the classroom for beautiful mathematics.
+Let me show you what passes for pure mathematics in our advanced
-Let me show you what passes for pure mathematics in the advanced textbook I'm picking on:
+textbook:

 <figure>
     <div style="text-align:center"><img src ="/images/posts/specialist2.png"